The Top Floor of Downtown Orlando’s Plaza South Office Tower Sells for $2.7M

 The office-condo consists of 10,891 square feet of air-conditioned office space and a 10,000-square-foot wrap-around rooftop terrace.

-Features include more than 16 private offices, floor-to-ceiling windows, a private elevator lobby and a private patio with glass railings and all-around views of downtown Orlando.
+Features include more than 16 private offices, floor-to-ceiling windows, a private elevator lobby, and a private patio with glass railings and all-around views of downtown Orlando.
+It has not been said yet if individual office owners will incorporate other tech like a samsung portrait tv into their new spaces, but that will be up to them when they come to move in.

 An inside look of an office within the penthouse suite at Plaza South Tower.